 The Doctor of Occupational Therapy curriculum

-D528 Gross Anatomy for the Health Professional (5) T570 Introduction to Occupational Therapy & Occupational Science (3)
+D528 Gross Anatomy for Health Professions (5) T570 Introduction to Occupational Science & Occupational Therapy (3)

 T557 Group Process and Professional Communication in OT (2) T541 Fundamentals of Occupational Therapy Practice (3) T561 Theory and Reasoning in OT (3) T767 Evidence-Based Decision Making in OT (3) T671 Biomechanics of Human Occupation (3) T590 Fieldwork Level I A (1)

 T643 OT Practice: Children & Youth (4) T544 OT Practice: Rehabilitation, Disability, and Participation (4) T559 Measurement & Assessment in OT (3) T591 Fieldwork Level I B (1) T567 Applied Research in OT (3)